rossumai/university/docs/learn/sandboxes/deployment-patterns.md

 prd release
 ```

 The local repository should always contain both `source` and `target` organization configurations.
-They can both be updated by calling `prd pull` command (it is not possible to pull only one organization).
+They can both be updated by calling `prd pull` command.
+You can also run `prd pull source` or `prd pull target` to update only one.

 ## Three environments for sandbox, UAT, and production